 For the golf-mad Dad, this Fathers Day present idea from Kmckaydesigns.com might be just the ticket.

-Create this fun golf tee jar out of an old Ragu sauce jar and fill it with golf tees that have little messages written on the sides of each tee.
+Create a fun golf tee jar out of an old Ragu sauce jar and fill it with golf tees that have little messages written on the sides of each tee.

-Then write a nice message on to a circle stickers on the front.
+Then write a nice message on to a circle sticker on the front.